 The Geneva School of Boerne exists to provide a classical education from a biblical worldview, to equip students for a lifetime of learning, service and leadership to the glory of Jesus Christ.

-Located on 32 beautiful acres in Boerne, just north of San Antonio in the Texas Hill Country, we provide a place for all students to be known, foster a small-town roll-up-your-sleeves style of family volunteerism to get things done and cultivate an outward-focused community that actively loves our neighbors both inside and outside the school.
+Located on beautiful acreage in Boerne, just north of San Antonio in the Texas Hill Country, we provide a place for all students to be known, foster a small-town roll-up-your-sleeves style of family volunteerism to get things done and cultivate an outward-focused community that actively loves our neighbors both inside and outside the school.
 Geneva is a welcoming, tight-knit community of people who trust and invest in each other with grace and grit.

 At a Glance

 - Description: a classical and Christian, co-educational school serving students in grades Kinder Prep – 12th Grade.

 - Accreditation: Cognia (formerly known as the Southern Association of Colleges and Schools Council on Accreditation and School Improvement or SACS CASI)

 - Campus: Click here to view the campus map.

 - Enrollment in 2022-2023: 701 students in grades Kinder Prep – 12; 317 students in Grammar School (grades Kinder Prep-5); 169 students in Logic School (grades 6-8); 215 students in Rhetoric School (grades 9-12)

 - Average class size: Grammar School – 16 students (Kindergarten – 13); Logic School – 18 students; Rhetoric School – 18 students